 A site that takes a long time to load can be annoying to visitors, and if enough of them get annoyed and leave the page, your bounce rate could skyrocket.
 This will signal to search engines that your site provides a poor user experience, which will harm your chances of ranking well.
 In order to bring loading times back to acceptable levels, you may have to resize or remove images, sliders, or carousels.

 Are you trying to capture information from visitors to your site?
 One way many websites attempt to get data like names and email addresses is through pop-ups that appear within a few seconds of the page loading.

 In general, you’ll want to avoid site-wide pop-ups.
-You might have success with one or two easily closeable ones of certain pages, but in general, it’s best to create a “contact us” page and allow visitors to opt into giving you their information themselves.
+You might have success with one or two that are easy to close, but in general, it’s best to create a “contact us” page and allow visitors to opt into giving you their information themselves.

 Do you expect someone to actually buy a forklift right from your site?
 Or do you want them to visit your dealership, pick up the telephone, make an appointment, or fill out an information request form?

 Regardless of what you want them to do, include prominent calls to action encouraging them to do it.
 These can be embedded in the text on the web pages, or they can be callout buttons and other visual signals.
 Of course, you should never be pushy, but a little direction might be all a visitor needs to make them convert.

 If you’d like assistance with your forklift dealer website, don’t hesitate to contact us!
 Our talented team of designers has plenty of experience with the heavy equipment industry, and are more than happy to help you create and launch a site that will attract customers and turn them into leads.